carlos-um/msc-bioinformatics-thesis/README.md

 ## Overview

-Lewy body diseases, including Parkinson’s disease, Parkinson’s disease dementia, and dementia with Lewy bodies, are neurodegenerative disorders that may share epigenetic alterations, particularly in DNA methylation profiles.
-The aim of this thesis was to design and implement a reproducible and modular computational pipeline to analyze DNA methylation data, integrating clinically curated gene panels with supervised machine learning models to identify biologically meaningful and discriminative epigenetic patterns.
+Lewy body diseases—including Parkinson’s disease (PD), Parkinson’s disease dementia (PDD), and dementia with Lewy bodies (DLB) are neurodegenerative disorders for which disease-specific epigenetic alterations remain incompletely characterized.
+DNA methylation provides a high-resolution molecular layer to investigate whether these conditions can be distinguished from neurologically healthy controls based on epigenetic profiles.

+In this thesis, a reproducible and modular bioinformatics pipeline was developed to analyze DNA methylation data using a hypothesis-driven strategy.
+Clinically curated gene panels were incorporated at the initial stages of the pipeline as prior biological knowledge to guide probe selection and reduce dimensionality before any statistical modeling.

+Following this biologically informed filtering step, supervised machine learning models were applied to evaluate the discriminative capacity of panel-specific methylation profiles.
+Models were trained both at a global panel level and after stratification by functional genomic regions, enabling the detection of localized epigenetic signals associated with disease status rather than assuming shared methylation patterns across disorders.

 ## Methods